Free Suno & AI music prompt optimizer

 Prompt templates and workflow tools only.
 No audio files generated.

-Why AI music prompts fail
+Why Suno prompts fail

 Weak prompt